 Visiting new territories on fact-finding missions is always advised, but you could make a start by having a look at the DIT website.

 There are financial considerations.
 You might not be able to sell at your UK price in some overseas markets (in others you might be able to charge more).
 Additional investment to launch your product will reduce your margins, as will having to pay agents and staff.
-Tax and currency fluctuations could have a significant effect, while transporting and storing goods can be expensive.
+Tax and currency fluctuations could have a significant effect, while transporting and storing goods can add to your costs.
 If you grant credit, making sure you get paid can be more difficult when customers are a long way away.

 Some goods can only be exported under licence - otherwise they could be seized by Customs.
 International trade can also involve negotiating your way through a mountain of paperwork, plus, there could be VAT and duty to pay.